shirleyxueli41/Tufts_workshops/nfcore_rnaseq/hands-on/fetchngs.md

+# nf-core fetchngs

 ## Reference paper

-In this workshop, we will use the RNAseq data from a paper studying the epigenetic regulator `PRMT5` and its obligate cofactor `MEP50` in human.
+In this workshop, we will analyze RNAseq data from a study on the human epigenetic regulator `PRMT5` and its cofactor `MEP50`.

 ![PRMT5 Paper](../images/PRMT5_paper.png)

-From the paper, we learn that the raw data is available in in Gene Expression Omnibus at `GSE80182`.
+According to the paper, the raw data can be found on Gene Expression Omnibus database at `GSE80182`.

 <img src="../images/accession.png" alt="accession" width="60%">

 ## Gene exression omnibus (GEO)

 https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE80182

 <img src="../images/geo.png" alt="GEO" width="50%">

-`fetchngs` pipeline is very powerful and supports different kinds of ids, including `SRA/ENA/DDBJ/GEO ids`.
-We can use `GSE80182` alone to download all datasets.
-However, in this workshop we only want to use 6 out of 9 samples.
-To obtain the ids for each sample, you can click `SRA`.
+The `fetchngs` pipeline is an extremely powerful tool that is capable of working with various types of IDs, such as SRA, ENA, DDBJ, and GEO IDs.
+You can use `GSE80182` on its own to download all available datasets.
+However, for this workshop, we only require 6 out of the 9 available samples.
+In order to obtain the necessary IDs for each of these samples, simply click on `SRA`.

-The 9 samples are from 3 groups: MEP50kd, PRMT50kd, and GTFkd.
-We only want the 6 samples from PRMT50kd and GTFkd.
-You can see that their accessions range from SRX1693951 to SRX1693956.
+The required 6 samples are from `PRMT50kd` and `GTFkd` groups, with accession numbers ranging from `SRX1693951` to `SRX1693956`.
+For this demo, we will exclude the remaining 3 `MEP50kd` samples.

 <img src="../images/sra.png" alt="SRA" width="40%">

 ## Fetchngs

 nf-core/fetchngs is a bioinformatics pipeline to fetch metadata and raw FastQ files from both public databases.
 At present, the pipeline supports SRA / ENA / DDBJ / GEO ids.
 <img src="https://raw.githubusercontent.com/nf-core/fetchngs/1.12.0//docs/images/nf-core-fetchngs_metro_map_grey.png" alt="nf-core/fetchngs" width="100%">

-To run the `fetchngs` pipeline, we can first create a working directory where the pipeline will run inside.
+In order to execute the `fetchngs` pipeline, let's start by creating a working directory where the pipeline will run.
+For example, you can create a directory similar to this:
+`/cluster/tufts/biocontainers/workshop/Spring2024/fetchngs/`.
-In my case, I will use `/cluster/tufts/biocontainers/workshop/Spring2024/fetchngs/`.
-You can use your group's project directory as the working directory. **Please do not use your `$HOME`**.
+If you belong to a group, you can create a folder in your group directory and use it as the working directory. **However, please avoid using your `$HOME` directory**.

 ```
-mkdir -p /cluster/tufts/biocontainers/workshop/Spring2024/fetchngs/
+mkdir -p /cluster/tufts/biocontainers/workshop/Spring2024/fetchngs/ ## Change it to your directory.
 cd /cluster/tufts/biocontainers/workshop/Spring2024/fetchngs/
 ```

 ### Create a sampleet.csv as input

 ```
 for i in {3951..3956}
 do